-The Group is exposed to interest rate risk through its financing activities (refer to notes 9 and 10).
+The Group is exposed to interest rate risk through its financing activities (refer to notes 20, 21 and 23).
 Part of the interest-bearing liabilities is based on floating rates which implies that the Group is exposed to changes in the interest rate level.

 The Group's interest rate risk management aims at reducing the interest expenses at the same time as the volatility of future interest payments is kept within acceptable frames.
-As at 31.12.2012 the Group's bond loan has fixed interest, while the lease obligation is subject to floating rate of interest.
+As at 31.12.2013 the Group's bond loan has fixed interest, while the lease obligation and bank loan are subject to floating rate of interest.